-Two current theoretical terms in social science are discourse and narrative, the stories that people tell themselves and others about the way the world "is".
+Two currently important theoretical terms in the social science are discourse and narrative, the stories that people tell themselves and others about the way the world "is".
 Discourses may be thought of as big stories (for example about nations, ethnicities, gender relations, peoples, histories, traditions) while narratives may be thought of as smaller stories.
-Among these discourses and narratives are, perhaps disappointingly for "natural" scientists reading this, those of "objectivity" and indeed "science".
-Both are considered by social scientists as constructions of specific historical societies and epochs.
+Among these discourses and narratives are those of objectivity and indeed science.
+Both are considered by social scientists as objects of study and thus as constructions and products of specific historical societies and epochs.

 Social science concepts (as with the terms discourse and narrative) are italicised in what follows.
 This is to indicate their use as technical terms.
 Each of these is accompanied by citations which offer, in the spirit of interdisciplinarity, pointers should non-social scientists wish to pursue those ideas further.
-None of the foregoing is to be taken as suggesting that the present authors consider science as merely a social construction; rather it is to note that social scientists problematise science through the concept of discourse to better understand the role it plays in human affairs.
-And we should not forget that "science" has been used to provide "evidence" for and legitimation of, among other things, biological and eugenic theories of racial and class selection (Bix, 2018) (Levine, 2017).
-Since humans took up farming, close connection between humans and the diseases of animals with which they interact have become more intense (Wolfe ND et al., 2012; Harari, 2015; Scott, 2017).
-With increasingly rapid and accelerating intellectual movement and human spatial expansion over many centuries toward what we now describe as "globalisation", sharing of spaces of all degrees of intimacy and remoteness between microscopic life forms, animals and plants is rapidly overtaken by and encompassed within a range of discourses (Keller, 2011), among these is One Health.
-Describing One Health as a discourse (Aronowitz, 1988; Dunn, 2016) is to note that the idea of One Health is not a neutral descriptive label.
+None of the foregoing should be taken to suggest that the present authors consider science as merely a social construction; rather it is to note that social scientists problematise science through the concept of discourse to better understand the role it plays in human affairs and that they use a complex set of theories and methods to investigate these matters (Payrow Shabani, 2003; Emden and Midgley, 2013; Fultner, 2014; von Essen, 2017v).
+And in this connection and at this time we should not forget that science is not always objective and neutral, and that, allied with power, can be and has been used to provide supposed evidence for and legitimation of, among other things, biological and eugenic theories of racial and class domination (Levine, 2017; Bix, 2018).
+Since humans took up farming, close connection between humans and the diseases of animals with which they interact have become more intense (Wolfe et al., 2012; Harari, 2015; Scott, 2017).
+With increasingly rapid and accelerating intellectual movement and human spatial expansion over many centuries toward what we now describe as globalisation, sharing of spaces of all degrees of intimacy and remoteness between microscopic life forms, animals and plants is rapidly overtaken by and encompassed within a range of discourses (Keller, 2011), among these is One Health.
+Describing One Health as a discourse (Aronowitz, 1988; Dunn, 2016) is to note that the idea of One Health is also not a neutral descriptive label.
 To describe it as a discourse is to show that, from a social science perspective, words have consequences and are often associated with power (Swartz, 1997) (Weber and Parsons, 1947).
-One aspect of power is in the framing of problems and thus to affect processes whereby resources are allocated.
+One aspect of power is in the framing of problems and how this may affect processes whereby resources are allocated (Roberts and Elbe, 2017).
 Not only is One Health a discourse, situated as it is in the space between science and policy, so too is science itself.